Chicago Police Sergeant Who Works To Solve And Prevent Carjackings Charged With DUI -- And Not For First Time

 A judge granted CBS 2 access to Parham’s court hearing on Tuesday morning.
 Parham, a 27-year department veteran, attended the virtual hearing from a car.

-It was not clear if he was in the driver’s seat or the passenger’s seat during the 11 a.m. proceedings.
+It was not clear whether he was in the driver’s seat or the passenger’s seat during the 11 a.m. proceedings.

 Calls to Parham’s downstate attorney were not returned.